mit-han-lab/mcunet/README.md

 python eval_det.py
 ```

-It will visualize the prediction here: `assets/sample_images/person_det.jpg`.
+It will visualize the prediction here: `assets/sample_images/person_det_vis.jpg`.

 The model takes in a small input resolution of 128x160 to reduce memory usage.
-It does not achieve state-of-the-art performance due to the limited image and model size, but should provide decent performane for tinyML applications (please check the demo for a video recording).
-We will also share the deployment code in the upcoming TinyEngine release.
+It does not achieve state-of-the-art performance due to the limited image and model size but should provide decent performance for tinyML applications (please check the demo for a video recording).
+We will also release the deployment code in the upcoming TinyEngine release.

 ## Requirement